All Episodes

 We doubled the revenues that the government had to spend.

-Think about the budget then, $500 billion over a trillion that they were taking in, and Reagan left with 21 million new jobs in the longest period of peacetime economic growth and up to that point in history.
+And Reagan left with 21 million new jobs in the longest period of peacetime economic growth up to that point in history.

-No, I see that happening if we have the right economic policies.
+Well, I see that happening if we have the right economic policies.

-You know, if if refugees, the 550% increase that Hillary wants make it into the country, and Jim Clapper and James Comey and Michael Steinbeck and Mike McCall and General John Allen are right that ISIS infiltrates that population and Hillary brings them in and doesn't vet them properly because she's politically correct, and Donald Trump will insist they be vetted properly, and they go on a killing spree or there's a terrorist attack by one of these people like it happened in Belgium, France, Paris, and Great Britain and Europe.
+You know, if refugees, the 550% increase that Hillary wants, make it into the country, and Jim Clapper and James Comey and Michael Steinbeck and Mike McCall and General John Allen are right that ISIS infiltrates that population and Hillary brings them in and doesn't vet them properly because she's politically correct and Donald Trump will insist they be vetted properly and they go on a killing spree or there's a terrorist attack by one of these people like it happened in Belgium,

 Well, I put the blame on Susan Collins and all these other people that I mentioned that aren't supporting John McCain, all of them.

-If an illegal immigrant comes into the country after, you know, and we don't have a wall because Hillary wants open borders and they commit more crimes, who's responsible for that?
+If an illegal immigrant comes into the country after, you know, we don't have a wall because Hillary wants open borders and they commit more crimes, who's responsible for that?

 All you Republicans that are facilitating this.

-If Obama cares, the law of the land, it's already increased for the average family, 4,500 per family, and it goes up further, I blame all of you for this.
+If Obama cares the law of the land, it's already increased for the average family, $4,500 per family, and it goes up further.

-if education continues to decline, I blame all of you for that too, because Trump will send education back to the states.
+If education continues to decline, I blame all of you for that too, because Trump will send education back to the States.

 And if coal miners lose their jobs and coal mining companies are out of business, well, I can blame all of you for that too.

-And if we're not energy independent like Trump is pushing for, that's your fault as well.
+And if we're not energy independent, like Trump is pushing for, that's your fault as well.

-If the VA stays a broken bureaucratic mess and our vets continue to die needlessly because we don't fulfill our promise to them, well, that's on your head as well.
+If the VA stays a broken, bureaucratic mess and our vets continue to die needlessly because we don't fulfill our promise to them, well, that's on your head as well.

 No, I didn't.